dmccuk/AnsiblePlaybookGenerator/README.md

  * The script creates a local inventory file with the RHEL8 vars to enforce the python3 interpreter.
  * The script creates you a local ansile.cfg file with some base options.
  * Run the script again.
 This time it will create the finished tasks and run.yaml with your updated info.
+ * Once the script has finished, you will still need to populate the template file and also select the destination you want the file to be copied over to.

 ### Running the script:
 The ansible code only builds for localhost right now.
 I'm thinking about providing a config file that can store the options you need to build the correct ansible code for your use-case.